 MCDB 050a, Immunology and Microbes.
 Paula Kavathas

-Introduction to the immune system and its interaction with specific microbes.
-Attention both to microbes that cause illness, such as influenza, HIV, and HPV, and to microbes that live in harmony with humans, collectively called the microbiome.
-Readings include novels and historical works on diseases such as polio and AIDS.
+This is an interdisciplinary course learning about immunology, microbiology, and pandemics.
+Fundamentals of the immune system are presented and how the system recognizes and responds to specific microbes.
+Microbes that cause illness such as influenza, coronaviruses, HIV, and HPV are discussed as well as how we live in harmony with microbes that compose our microbiome.
+Readings include novels and historical works on pandemics, polio, AIDS and smallpox.
 Enrollment limited to freshmen.
 Preregistration required; see under Freshman Seminar Program.

 MCDB 065a, Science & Politics of HIV/AIDS.
 Robert Bazell